More and more people are starting to change their lifestyle by leaving their 9 to 5 jobs and getting a location independent job.

-WorkingNomads (formerly goRemotely) is great site for digital working nomads who want to get notifications of remote jobs directly to their email.
+WorkingNomads (formerly goRemotely) is a great site for digital working nomads who want to get notifications of remote jobs directly to their email.

 Make your remote job search delivered directly to you on a daily or weekly emails.
-The majority of the job listings you’ll find on WorkingNomads fall under marketing, sales, design and development.
+The majority of the job listings you’ll find on WorkingNomads fall under marketing, sales, design, and development.

 It’s is a great site for creative people like graphic designers, web designers, illustrators, and other creative types of work.

 Simply click on the option “remote/anywhere” when you click on the location tab to find your next work-from-home gig.